Workflow-Manager-admin/githubuserdashboard-111205-6bc85665/github_user_dashboard/README.md

     code = data.get("code")
     if not code:
         return JSONResponse({"error": "Missing code"}, status_code=400)
-    # Verify code... (mock/demo)
+    # Validate or check `code` here...
     return {"access_token": "mock_access_token"}
 ```

-You may run this (with `uvicorn main:app --reload --port 8000`) and point the dashboard config as above.
+- Run with: `uvicorn main:app --reload --port 8000`
+- Set your React dashboard `.env` to point to this endpoint as shown above.

+> **Do NOT commit client secrets to source control.** Never expose your Client Secret in frontend code.

 3. Restart your development server if it's running.